guyleonchen/Guyleonchen/README.md

 # Hybrid Active Directory & Microsoft 365 Lab Environment

+Microsoft Security & Endpoint Management Lab Environment

-This repository documents a Windows-based lab environment simulating small business IT operations.
-The environment integrates Active Directory Domain Services, Microsoft 365, Entra ID, Intune device management, Conditional Access, endpoint security policies, and structured troubleshooting workflows.
+This repository documents a hands-on lab environment focused on Microsoft security and endpoint management.
+It includes practical implementations of Conditional Access (Zero Trust), Microsoft Defender Attack Surface Reduction (ASR), Intune device management, and Win32 application deployment.

+Each lab is built and validated through real-world testing scenarios, including attack simulation and log analysis, to demonstrate how security controls are enforced in an enterprise environment.

 ---